What’s The Best Pool Filter? (2019 Guide)

 The sand grains also wear down and become smooth after a few years, making it necessary to replace the material from time to time to keep it working best.

-Like sand filters, DE filters need to be backwashed now and then to remove dirt and debris build-up that can decrease cleaning efficiency.
+Like sand filters, DE models need to be backwashed now and then to remove dirt and debris build-up that can decrease cleaning efficiency.

-But unlike sand filters, DE filters usually have removable grids that can be hosed off with a high pressure nozzle on a garden hose.
+But unlike sand units, DEs usually have removable grids that can be hosed off with a high pressure nozzle on a garden hose.

 These should be cleaned once a month or so to keep them cleaning your water well.

-Cartridge filters don’t need to be backwashed.
+Cartridge units don’t need to be backwashed.
 Instead, you remove the cartridges and either hose them off well or replace them.

 Some cartridge systems are designed to use inexpensive disposable filters meant to be replaced often, while some use more durable cloth filters that can be washed and used over and over again.